ADRIART - Advancing Digitally Renewed Interactions in Art Teaching

 About the project:

-A partnership from four different countries, Croatia, Austria, Italy and Slovenia, has developed a double programme - the internationally oriented Media Arts and Practices Master of Arts programme in the ADRIART project, supported by the European Union through the Lifelong Learning Programme, Erasmus Multilateral projects.
+A partnership from four different countries, Croatia, Austria, Italy and Slovenia, will develop a double-degree international Master of Arts programme in the ADRIART project, supported by the European Union through the Lifelong Learning Programme, Erasmus Multilateral projects.

 The Alpe-Adria region (including North-Eastern Italy, Southern Austria, North-Western Croatia and most of Slovenia), strongly lacks academic provision in the realm of arts and creative industries that could answer contemporary needs of the quickly changing job market and integrate into the unstable currents of European cultural and media production.
 These creative practices can not only invigorate traditional industrial sectors and stir positive migrations by education and employment, but they especially contribute to intercultural understanding, intellectual transactions and production innovations in the region.